Ukrainian Jetliner Crashes Near Tehran Airport, Killing All 176 Aboard

 Initially, Iran state television reported 180 passengers and crew were aboard the airplane, but later said the figure was 170.

-In a statement hours after the first reports, Ukraine Prime Minister Volodymyr Zelenskiy clarified that the plane was carrying 167 passengers and 9 crew members.
+In a statement hours after the first reports, Ukraine Prime Minister Oleksiy Honcharuk clarified that the plane was carrying 167 passengers and 9 crew members.
 He confirmed that all aboard the plane had been killed and that authorities were trying to clarify the circumstances of the crash.

-"My sincere condolences to the relatives and friends of all passengers and crew," he said, according to Reuters.
+"My sincere condolences to the relatives and friends of all passengers and crew," Ukraine President Volodymyr Zelenskiy said, according to Reuters.

 The news agency quoted Zelenskiy as saying Ukraine's consul in Iran was at the crash site.